 Several herbal supplements have been suggested to boost immune function.
 What does the research say?

-- Echinacea: Cell studies have shown that echinacea can destroy influenza viruses, but the lack of human studies are inconclusive about determining the active components in echinacea.
+- Echinacea: Cell studies have shown that echinacea can destroy influenza viruses, but limited research in humans has been inconclusive in determining echinacea’s active components.
 Taking echinacea after catching a cold has not been shown to shorten its duration, but taking it while healthy may offer a small chance of protection from catching a cold.
 [11,12]

 - Tea catechins: Cell studies have shown that tea catechins such as those found in green tea can prevent flu and some cold viruses from replicating and can increase immune activity.
 Human trials are still limited.
 Two randomized controlled trials found that green tea capsules produced less cold/flu symptoms or incidence of flu than a placebo; however both studies were funded or had author affiliations with tea industries.